With a recovery period fast approaching, now is the time for hotels to prepare their post-crisis email marketing tactics.

 It is imperative that you make sure your messaging is appropriate, given the circumstance.
 Try to be sympathetic with your audience.
 While it’s okay to spread positive vibes, it’s not okay to disregard or publicly disagree with your destination’s policies for a successful recovery.
 Ensuring that the guest is your highest priority and aligning with your market’s stance will pay off in the long run.
 Don’t make the mistake of assuming subscribers will be willing to spend their stimulus checks on travel.
 Recent survey data suggests that they will be using this money to pay bills and purchase essentials.

 While each segment warrants unique content, up-to-date information on your hotel’s post-COVID-19 policies should be included in all emails (for the foreseeable future).
 People may be influenced differently, however they are collectively concerned for their well-being.

 Unfortunately, many people have lost their jobs in the midst of the coronavirus outbreak, and teams are operating at minimum capacity.
 Marketers have taken on additional roles and may not have the expertise to execute complex or advanced email marketing campaigns.

-If you’re struggling, look to your CRM.
+If you’re struggling, look to your guest messaging software.
 Many platforms offer robust help sections and may even offer online support or live chat services.
 There are also online how-to videos, articles and group forums that you can take advantage of.

 Make sure that you are still taking best practices into consideration when executing your post-crisis recovery email marketing tactics.
 Do your best to avoid being caught in a spam filter by sending from a reputable IP address and verified domain.
 You should also A/B test when possible to further elevate your already-optimized campaigns!

 If you’re still feeling uncertain, Fuel is happy to help.
-Our AI-powered CRM has a user-friendly interface that makes it easy to implement targeted campaigns.
+Our guest messaging solution has a user-friendly interface that makes it easy to implement targeted campaigns.
 Request a demo today to see how we can help you prepare for recovery!